TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ![!unpack](images/unpack.png)

 !!! info
-  `DirectUnpack`: This might lower your download speed, but the overall time could be faster. **Note:** Disable this on low powered devices.
+  `DirectUnpack`: This might lower your download speed, but the overall time could be faster. **Note:** Disable this on low-powered devices.

 ## EXTENSION SCRIPTS